mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## Module 3: Recovery of Uncultivated Viral Genomes (UViGs)

+**Please refer to Module 3 final consideration to understand the folder structure from Module 3.**

 The recovery of the UViGs module integrates the viral sequence recovery tools [**VirSorter2**](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00990-y), [**VirFinder**](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-017-0283-5), and [**VIBRANT**](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00867-0).
 Later, the sequences are dereplicated using [**Stampede-clustergenomes**](https://bitbucket.org/MAVERICLab/stampede-clustergenomes/src/master/).
-Following the potential viral contigs are analyzed and taxonomically estimated using [**Vcontact2**](https://www.nature.com/articles/s41587-019-0100-8), and quality is estimated with [**CheckV**](https://www.nature.com/articles/s41587-020-00774-7).
-MuDoGeR also uses [**WiSH**](https://academic.oup.com/bioinformatics/article/33/19/3113/3964377) to estimate the viral-host pairs from the potential viral contigs.
+Following the putative viral contigs are analyzed and taxonomically estimated using [**Vcontact2**](https://www.nature.com/articles/s41587-019-0100-8), and quality is estimated with [**CheckV**](https://www.nature.com/articles/s41587-020-00774-7).
+MuDoGeR also uses [**WiSH**](https://academic.oup.com/bioinformatics/article/33/19/3113/3964377) to estimate the viral-host pairs from the putative viral contigs.
 Finally, MuDoGeR compiles the outputs from the used tools and selects high-quality UViGs as defined by [Roux, S., et al.(2019)](https://www.nature.com/articles/nbt.4306) and [Nayfach, S., et al. (2021)](https://www.nature.com/articles/s41587-020-00774-7).

 The tools that require specific databases in the viral module are [**VIBRANT**](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00867-0), [**WiSH**](https://academic.oup.com/bioinformatics/article/33/19/3113/3964377), and [**CheckV**](https://www.nature.com/articles/s41587-020-00774-7).
 All the databases should be ready to use after running the database-setup.sh script.
 See instructions [here](https://github.com/mdsufz/MuDoGeR#installation)